Pinterest Hacks – 11 Tips and Tricks for massive traffic to your blog

 Note: You can also start your own group boards and invite others.
 This can help you better establish your niche as well as expand your reach.

 If you pin a bunch of home/decor images, you can join one my groups flooring ideas for your home or kitchen ideas for your home.
 Just follow the board and me, and leave a comment below to be added with your pinterest profile.

 This is a quick process (I think it took 30 seconds or less).
 For years I was hesitant to do this as I was afraid it might impact the # of followers or my effectiveness.
 But, it turns out that is a myth and it was just me being paranoid.
 And, recently, Pinterest announced that they are giving preference to pins from business accounts.

 When you convert to a business account, you then have access to great analytics.
 That’s why you want to do it.
 (You also have the option to pay to promote your pins, but I have not done that yet).
 Just do it.
 I don’t know why I waited all these years.
 It was stupid.

 4. Set up Rich Pins on your website

 If you own your own website (which you should), then Rich pins are a must.
 This is free, but you have to set it up with pinterest.
 These will help make your pins stand out further with bold titles and often a summary of the article/pin.
 I believe it also helps with SEO.
 When they first came out with this, it was a really complicated process…so I delayed for about 2 years.
 Somewhere in there, they made it simpler, and I think it only took me 5 minutes to get it set up.

-Do you have a your own website yet?
-If not, here’s a quick tutorial that shows you have to create you own wordpress blog in 3 simples steps…for under $4/month.
+Do you have your own website yet?
+If not, here’s a quick tutorial that shows you have to create you own wordpress blog in 3 simple steps…for under $4/month.
 (It should only take 15 minutes).